Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 11.4 Waiver:

-11.4.1 A waiver of any right under the Contract is only effective if it is in writing and shall not be deemed to be a waiver of any subsequent breach or default.
+11.4.1 A waiver of any right under the Contract is only effective if it is in writing and shall not be deemed to be a waiver of any subsequent right or remedy.
 No failure or delay by a party in exercising any right or remedy under the Contract or by law shall constitute a waiver of that or any other right or remedy, nor preclude or restrict its further exercise.
 No single or partial exercise of such right or remedy shall preclude or restrict the further exercise of that or any other right or remedy.

 11.4.2 Unless specifically provided otherwise, rights arising under the Contract are cumulative and do not exclude rights provided by law.